welchbj/ctf/docs/injections.md

 ## Structed Query Language (SQL)

+### General Resources

+Some good general-purpose SQL injection resources:

+* [websec.ca](https://websec.ca/kb/sql_injection): MySQL-focused, includes topics ranging from default MySQL tables to DNS out of band channeling techniques.
+* [pentestmonkey](http://pentestmonkey.net/cheat-sheet/sql-injection/mssql-sql-injection-cheat-sheet): Any of these cheat sheets is a great resource.
+Each one covers a different DBMS.

 ### `sqlmap`

 I am always amazed by the power of [`sqlmap`](https://github.com/sqlmapproject/sqlmap) when I use it.
 This section includes some general tips for this tool's use and some resources for customizing its behavior.